 I wanted to capture that color, that richness.
-I’d known about salt cured egg yolks for a few years; my friends, Chefs Brad Cecchi and Oliver Ridgeway at Grange in downtown Sacramento had first clued me into it.
+I’d known about salt cured egg yolk for a few years; my friends, Chefs Brad Cecchi and Oliver Ridgeway at Grange in downtown Sacramento had first clued me into it.
 Basically you bury egg yolks in salt, then dry them out until they are like a very hard cheese.
 This is exactly how you use them — as a golden, eggy, über rich substitute for grated cheese over pasta or rice.

 Brad and Oliver never explained to me exactly how to do this, but fortunately Chef Jeffrey Weiss does in his remarkable book Charcutería: The Soul of Spain.
 You will be seeing a lot of this book in the months to come.
 I am mildly obsessed with it and have already made a half-dozen or so of its recipes, ranging from salami to sausages to cured fish and now, here, salt cured egg yolks.

 If you’ve never cured anything in your life, this would be a good place to start.
 It’s really easy and comes together in about 2 weeks.
 And once you’ve made the cured yolks, you can use them over pasta for months.

-What else can you do with cured egg yolks?
+What else can you do with cured egg yolk?
 Not sure.
 I eat a lot of pasta.
 What would you suggest?